GeoscienceAustralia/digitalearthau/docs/internal/new_product.rst

+.. highlight:: console
 .. internal_new_product

 =============================================
+Creating New Product [for devs]
+=============================================

 Notes for adding new products to NCI datacube
-=============================================

 .. warning ::
     This is still work in progress